 This afternoon we view the huge 24-panel altarpiece, the Adoration of the Mystic Lamb in Ghent’s Cathedral of St Bavo.
 Begun by Hubert van Eyck (c.1390-1426) and completed after his death by Jan van Eyck in 1432, it is the greatest painting of the Northern Renaissance.
 St Bavo’s other treasures include Rubens’s Conversion of St Bavo (1623).
 (Overnight Ghent) B

 Daniël Ost is arguably the world’s leading floral artist.
 His design team is highly sought after for projects, from roof terraces in Tokyo to public and private gardens all over Europe.
-Daniël will accompany us (or if unavailable his General Manager) for a full day in Ghent, as we visit four of his gardens, including the garden of interior designer Marc Massa and Roger Liekens.
+Daniël will accompany us (or if unavailable his General Manager) for a full day in Ghent, as we visit four of his gardens, including the garden of interior designer Marc Massa.
 This garden is noted for its beautiful wild shadow garden and a stylised south garden.
 (Overnight Ghent) B

 Brussels - 3 nights